Jacklu0831/jacklu0831.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our work, <a href="https://waabi.ai/scenecontrol/">SceneControl: Diffusion for Controllable Traffic Scene Generation</a>, is accepted by ICRA 2024.
+Our work, <a href="https://waabi.ai/scenecontrol/">SceneControl: Diffusion for Controllable Traffic Scene Generation</a>, was accepted by ICRA 2024.